 For information on New Jersey’s extreme risk law, see our page on Extreme Risk Protection Orders in New Jersey.

-In early 2017, New Jersey enacted a law that requires certain domestic abusers to surrender their firearms and permits.
+In early 2017, New Jersey enacted a law that requires certain people subject to domestic violence-related firearm restrictions to relinquish their firearms and permits.
 As of August 1, 2017, individuals convicted of a crime or offense involving domestic violence will be required to arrange for the immediate surrender to a law enforcement officer of any firearm that has not already been seized or surrendered and any firearms purchaser identification card or permit to purchase a handgun possessed by the defendant.
 Within five days of the conviction order, the defendant may arrange to sell any surrendered firearm to a licensed firearms dealer.
 Within ten days of the entry of the order, the dealer must take possession of that purchased firearm from the law enforcement agency to which the firearms were surrendered.
 Upon conviction, any card or permit issued to the defendant shall be deemed immediately revoked.